trappist/autrian-articles/hayek/free_market_money.md

 The absurdity of this system with its "inherent instability" and "perverse elasticity" of credit has long been understood, but men like Walter Bagehot and Ludwig von Mises felt that it must be tolerated for the time being because people had become adapted to it.

-We now have no choice but to change our money and currency system. sooner or later.
+We now have no choice but to change our money and currency system, sooner or later.
 And one of the prime needs, if we are to eliminate the great fluctuations of credit, is to do away with the distinction between the cash issued by government and the monetary credit which banks create.

 I believe we shall yet understand that the one thing the government of a free country must not be allowed to possess exclusively is a printing press for money.
 The sooner we learn that the better for all of us and our free institutions.